shrimala/file_checker/README.md

  * It works with files stored locally or remotely.
  * It should work with any quantity of files.

-WARNING!
-Once you have started file checking, File checker cannot be uninstalled.

 USER INTERFACE
 --------------
 The File checker UI is at admin/config/media/file-system/file-checker.